-Despite disruption within the aerospace industry, including ongoing travel restrictions, commercial aerospace demand is beginning to recover.
-We are managing the challenging supply chain environment through our "local for local" manufacturing strategy, ongoing supplier management process, and broadened supply base.
-We are also managing the inflationary cost environment through a variety of cost and pricing measures, including continuous improvement and lean initiatives.
-Additionally, we are strategically managing our workforce and discretionary spending.
-At the same time, we are appropriately addressing the ongoing needs of our business so that we may continue to serve our customers.
+The continuing residual effects of the Russia-Ukraine war and the COVID-19 pandemic, including the inflationary cost environment as well as disruption within the global supply chain and labor markets, have impacted our business.
+We continue to manage the challenging supply chain environment through our "local for local" manufacturing strategy, ongoing supplier management process, and broadened supply base.
+We continue to manage the impact of the inflationary cost environment through a variety of cost and pricing measures, including continuous improvement and lean initiatives.
+Additionally, we strategically manage our workforce and discretionary spending.
+At the same time, we are appropriately addressing the ongoing needs of our business so that we continue to serve our customers.